VOLTTRON/volttron/docs/source/devguides/walkthroughs/SingleMachine-Walkthrough.rst

 Once this is finished, run VOLTTRON and test the new configuration.

 .. note::

-        Though many of the defaults will be acceptable, you must choose a username and password for the volttron central admin account.
+        Though many of the defaults will be acceptable, you must choose a username and password for the VOLTTRON Central admin account.

 Testing VOLTTRON
 ----------------